Ultimate Guide to Blind Rivets

 Huck Rivet Magna-Lok.
 (Monobolt®).

-Huck Magna-Lok® is a versatile structural rivet that is ideal for multiple material grip ranges.
+Huck Rivet - Magna-Lok® is a versatile structural rivet that is ideal for multiple material grip ranges.
 This rivet has Huck’s unique internal locking mechanism that provides a high resistance to vibration & moisture.
 Fast and easy to install using conventional Huck gun or a structural rivet gun.
 Aerobolt is Australia's number #1 Huck distributor with the complete range of structural rivets and structural rivet tools.

 MagnaLok Rivet